 - Whether the project is feasible given the time frame and budget

 - What impact will the work have on Sjögren’s patients

 The High Impact Research Grant was designed to support more fully developed research proposals, which should already have some of the necessary preliminary data and methodology in place to move forward into the next phase of the project.

 The Pilot Research Grant was designed to assist investigators in conducting feasibility studies, collecting preliminary data or other research assistance necessary to advance the project.
 Outcomes from this funding will ideally help prepare investigators to pursue additional, larger forms of grant funding.

-If awarded a grant, you will be required to provide a mid-cycle and end-of-grant report, which includes a summary of the aims of your project, outcomes and budget.
+If awarded a grant, you will be required to provide two mid-cycle and end-of-grant report, which includes a summary of the aims of your project, outcomes and budget.